ladylavender/LandComp/README.md

 #> 2                      18 3.176364 1.0874836
 ```

-### Example for using regular hexagonal grid
+### Regular hexagonal grid data

-Let’s have a look at the hexagonal grid data.
+Have a look at the hexagonal grid data.

 ``` r
 data("hexagonal_data")